portableant/museologi.st/projects/audio-guide.md

 3. API saves the data to a database
 4. Web page would pull data from Contentful system and present the web page

-The project's code has been deleted from the Github repository I set up for the BM, but the code is available via Zenodod and on my personal repository account.
+The project's code has been deleted from the GitHub repository I set up for the BM, but the code is available via Zenodod and on my personal repository account.